RadLuli/Ampersand/README.md

-[^1]: Ampersand is a is a ligature of the letters "E" and "T".
-It comes from the Latin word *et* (and).
-As the Roman Empire expanded, many languages absorbed this ligature into their alphabets.
-The word came from an alteration of the phrase *“et, per se and”* (*“et by itself [means] and”*), which became *“and, per-se and”*, and then *ampersand*. - see https://bit.ly/3DgFMsV.
+[^1]: "The ampersand is a symbol evolved from the Latin *et*, meaning *and*.
+One of the oldest alphabetic abbreviations, it has assumed over the centuries a wonderful variety of forms. (...)
+The word came from an alteration of the phrase *“et, per se and”* (*“et by itself [means] and”*), which became *“and, per-se and”*, and then *ampersand*." - Robert Bringhurst, *The Elements of Typographic Style*  p.
+78, 301 - https://bit.ly/2YqBWyl.

-The idea is to reinforce the collaborative aspect of the format, as in *Reader & book*.
+The name is used to reinforce the collaborative aspect of the format, as in *Reader & book*.